nshiab/simple-data-analysis-flow/README.md

 The editor is built as a [NextJS app](https://nextjs.org/), with [simple-data-analysis.js](https://github.com/nshiab/simple-data-analysis) and [React Flow](https://github.com/wbkd/react-flow).

-All of the computations are ran in the browser.
+All of the computations are run in the browser.

 Feel free to start a conversation or create a new issue.
 If you want to contribute to the code, let's talk! :)